Kalal0/ROS-Installation-steps-for-PC-and-JetsonNano/README.md

  # FOR JETSON-NANO:
   I would like to preface this by saying that I do not own a Jetson-Nano computer.
 This part of the guide is based off research and not actual testing.
 Jetson-Nano comes with Ubuntu 18.04 pre-installed.
-That means that Installing ROS2 off the bat is not an option since ~~ROS2 only supports Ubuntu versions 20~~.
+That means that Installing ROS2 off the bat is not an option since ~~ROS2 only supports Ubuntu versions 20+~~.
 It is possible however to upgrade to version 20.04.
 With that being said, that's not my goal here, my goal is a quick and easy way to install ROS on the Jetson-Nano.
 That is why this guide will cover the installation of ROS1 on the Jetson-Nano and not ROS2.
 A link will be pasted at the end of this thread that will take you to an excellent guide by Q-Engineering that covers that very topic.

 Edit: It is possible to install ROS2 on Ubuntu 18.04 however, All ROS2 versions that can be installed on Ubuntu 18.04 have reached their __EOL__ (end-of-life).
 Even though it's possible, it's not recommended since security updates and the like no longer take place on those versions.

+#### ROS1 (Melodic) Installation STEPS:

+  After you get into the Jetson-Nano and all Ubuntu is set up and ready to go, open the CMD and paste these instructions line after line:

+    1 - sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'
+    2 - sudo apt install curl
+    3 - curl -s https://raw.githubusercontent.com/ros/rosdistro/master/ros.asc | sudo apt-key add -
+    4 - sudo apt update
+    5 - sudo apt install ros-melodic-desktop-full
+    6 - echo "source /opt/ros/melodic/setup.bash" >> ~/.bashrc
+        source ~/.bashrc
+    7 - sudo apt install python-rosdep python-rosinstall python-rosinstall-generator python-wstool build-essential 8 - sudo apt install python-rosdep
+    9 - sudo rosdep init
+        rosdep update

+  If you executed all these commands without any errors popping up then ROS has been sucessfully installed.

+  Now all is good, but that doesn't mean that you can start working on it immediately, you first have to create a workspace. <br />
+  Refer to this: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment#Create_a_ROS_Workspace. <br />

+  After that you are free to begin working on your projects.

-ROS2 for the JETSON-NANO:
+ROS2 for the JETSON-NANO: <br />
 https://qengineering.eu/install-ubuntu-20.04-on-jetson-nano.html#:~:text=You%20can%20do%20this%20by,upgrade%20and%20clean%20your%20system.&text=Next%2C%20you%20need%20to%20enable,manager%2Frelease-upgrades%20file.